Our headquarters – the Gibbs Building – is at 215 Euston Road, London, NW1 2BE.

 These are set out below.

-This applies to all complaints except complaints about properties that we are directly responsible for.
+This applies to all complaints against Wellcome except properties that we are directly responsible for.

-If you’ve been dealing with someone already, you can send your complaint to them.
+If you’ve been dealing with someone at Wellcome already, you can send your complaint directly to them.

 Stage 1 Your complaint will be investigated and responded to by an appropriate member of our staff.
 Who this is will depend on what the complaint is about.